-It’s the new year, so many of us have made our resolutions and are striving to live a healthier lifestyle in 2016.
-Trust me, friend, you aren’t alone!
-I have several health and fitness goals for this year.
-Living a healthier lifestyle is something that should be at the forefront of our minds more often!
+Living a healthier lifestyle is something that should be at the forefront of our minds more often, though for many it only comes to mind when people start to make their new year’s resolutions that will quickly fall to the wayside.
 I am by no means a health or fitness expert.
 But I am someone who has strived for it (and struggled with it) over the years, and I definitely have advice to share!
-Keep reading for a few simple ways to live a healthier lifestyle in 2016.
+Keep reading for a few simple ways to live a healthier lifestyle this year.

 1. Drink more water.
 This is the easiest and most obvious way to live a healthier lifestyle!
 We’re all told constantly that we should be drinking more water.
 But do we actually start drinking more water?
 I have recently, and there has been a noticeable difference in the way I feel!